discordjs/guide/guide/voice/README.md

 ### Barebones

-To add voice functionality to your discord.js bot, you will need the  `@discordjs/voice` package as well as one of the encryption packages listed below.
+To add voice functionality to your discord.js bot, you will need the  `@discordjs/voice` package, as well as one of the encryption packages listed below.
 For example:

 ```bash
 npm install @discordjs/voice libsodium-wrappers
 ```

 After this, you'll be able to play Ogg and WebM Opus files without any other dependencies.
-If you want to play audio from other sources, or to improve performance, consider installing some of the extra dependencies listed below.
+If you want to play audio from other sources, or want to improve performance, consider installing some of the extra dependencies listed below.

 ::: warning
 This guide assumes you have installed at least one additional dependency – FFmpeg.
 More information on this can be found in the